global-121/121-platform/README.md

 2. To generate a migration-script run: `docker exec 121-service npm run migration:generate migration/<descriptive-name-for-migration-script>`.
 This will compare the data-model according to your code with the data-model according to your database, and generate any CREATE, ALTER, etc SQL-statements that are needed to make the database align with code again.
 3. Restart the 121-service through `docker restart 121-service`: this will always run any new migration-scripts (and thus update the data-model in the database), so in this case the just generated migration-script.
 4. If more changes required, then follow the above process as often as needed.
+5. Do NOT import any files from our code base into your migrations.
+For example, do NOT import seed JSON files to get data to insert into the database, since the migration may break if ever these seed JSON files change.
+Instead, "hard code" the needed data in your migration file.
+6. Do NOT change migration files anymore after they have been merged to main, like commenting out parts of it, since there is a high probability this will result in bugs or faulty data on production instances.
+Instead, create a new migration file.
+The exception is bug fixing a migration file, for example if a file was imported that causes the migration to fail (see 5 above).
-5. To run this file locally, do: `docker exec -it 121-service  npm run migration:run`
+7. To run this file locally, do: `docker exec -it 121-service  npm run migration:run`
-6. If you want to revert one migration you can run: `docker exec -it 121-service  npm run migration:revert`
+8. If you want to revert one migration you can run: `docker exec -it 121-service  npm run migration:revert`
-7. If ever running into issues with migrations locally, the reset process is:
+9. If ever running into issues with migrations locally, the reset process is:

 - Delete all tables in the `121-service` database schema
 - Restart `121-service` container
 - This will now run all migration-scripts, which starts with the `InitialMigration`-script, which creates all tables
 - (Run seed)

-8. See also [TypeORM migration documentation](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md) for more info
+10. See also [TypeORM migration documentation](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md) for more info

 NOTE: if you're making many data-model changes at once, or are doing a lot of trial and error, there is an alternative option: